atarazana/gramola-operator/part-2-2.md

 # Prerequisites

 It would be nice to have basic understanding of what an operator is to follow this guide, but it's not a requirement.
-Additionally if you want to run the demo you also need:
+Additionally, if you want to run the demo you also need:

 * Kubernetes/OpenShift Cluster (where you have administrative permissions) or use [Minikube](https://minikube.sigs.k8s.io/docs/start/) as we're going to do most of the time in this guide.

-**NOTE:** If you had had a look to the [other flavor](./part-2-1.md) of this guide you may have noticed there're less requirementes here: no need to clone the repo, no need to install OLM, no need to install NGINX Ingress Controller...
+**NOTE:** If you had had a look to the [other flavor](./part-2-1.md) of this guide you may have noticed there're fewer requirements here: no need to clone the repo, no need to install OLM, no need to install NGINX Ingress Controller...
 Why?
 OpenShift has it all installed and ready to use OOTB.

 # Deploy a CatalogSource pointing to Gramola Bundle Index 0.0.1